 Highlights of the current annual report:

-- 9 sites which had cultural, spiritual, or other significance were retained (including archaeological sites, karst, and bear dens)
+- 10 sites which had cultural, spiritual, or other significance were retained (including archaeological sites, karst, and bear dens).

-- Average of 45 m3/ha of dispersed coarse woody debris left on blocks across the DFA.
+- Average of 35 m3/ha of dispersed coarse woody debris left on blocks across the Defined Forest Area.

-- 90% of logs milled into long-term forest products (not pulp)
+- 96% of logs harvested were milled into long-term forest products (not pulp).

-- Active community involvement including ongoing Sites of Special Significance communications protocol in Pitt Lake.
+- Active community involvement including ongoing Sites of Special Significance communications protocol in East Stave Lake.